arirawr/sentiment-bear/FACEBOOK.md

 2. Put the `facebook.json` file from Part 1 in the `inputs` folder.

-3. Run the script to generate a sentiment analysis of your Facebook messages:
+3. Run the script to generate a sentiment analysis of your Facebook messages, making sure to replace my name with your name the way that it appears on Facebook:

-    `node facebook.js`
+    `NAME="Chris Roth" node facebook.js`

 4. Your results will be in `results/facebook.csv`